Tips to Stay Safe When Operating a Hydraulic Press

 There are several common issues with hydraulic presses, potentially resulting in a broken machine or bodily injury.
 These include:

-• Oil leaks: This is the most commonly reported problem.
-Oil can leak from hose fittings, hydraulic lines and even around the ram.
-Leaking is typically the result of equipment damage, loose fittings, fluid contamination and using the incorrect oil type.
+- Oil leaks: This is the most commonly reported problem.
+Oil can leak from hose fittings, hydraulic lines, and even around the ram.
+Leaking is typically the result of equipment damage, loose fittings, fluid contamination, and using the incorrect oil type.
 Continued leaking puts the machine at high risk for catastrophic failure and chemical hazard, endangering workers.

-• Overheating: A wide array of machine inefficiencies can cause a press to overheat.
+- Overheating: A wide array of machine inefficiencies can cause a press to overheat.
 Hydraulic fluid needs to remain under 180 degrees Fahrenheit in temperature.
 Any hotter than that, the oil can degrade quickly and cause seal damage, leading to leaks.

-• Loss of pressure: This may sound like more of an inconvenience than anything, but improperly working equipment always has the potential for danger.
-Slow pressure build can be the result of a pump, relief valve or motor issue.
+- Loss of pressure: This may sound like more of an inconvenience than anything, but improperly working equipment always has the potential for danger.
+Slow pressure build can be the result of a pump, relief valve, or motor issue.
 Pressure issues can cause the ram to drop unexpectedly and without being activated.

-If not correctly cared for, presses can experience any of these failures and more.
+Without correct care, presses can experience any of these failures and more.
 Daily inspection and regular maintenance can prevent them.
 Simple repair and safety measures cost far less than the potential damage that comes with leaving issues to worsen.

 In many cases, full machine failure can cause your press to become permanently inoperable.
 More seriously, it can severely injure workers.
 Accidents caused by faulty machinery — especially a hydraulic press — can result in minor to fatal injury.

-The Most Common Hydraulic Press Workplace Accidents
+The Most Common Hydraulic Press Accidents in the Workplace

 Press machines have so much room for failure if not cared for or operated properly, or if a preparation step is skipped.
-With a heavy ram under a high amount of pressure and no failsafe, the chance of catching a body part in the press may be higher than you'd assume.
+With a heavy ram under a high amount of pressure and no failsafe, the chance of catching a body part in the press may be higher than you would assume.

 So, what are the hazards of a hydraulic press?
 Catastrophic failures can cause unexpected dangers like:

-• Pressure failure can result in the ram dropping, crushing whatever sits under it at the time.
+- Pressure failure can result in the ram dropping, crushing whatever sits under it at the time.

-• Cracked or loose fittings can rupture, causing hoses to detach.
+- Cracked or loose fittings can rupture, causing hoses to detach.

-• Metal can fracture under pressure and fly in jagged pieces.
+- Metal can fracture under pressure and fly in jagged pieces.

 As a business owner or machinist, you care about the safety of your hydraulic press operators.
 In order to lower the occupational risks for workers, you need to follow our hydraulic press safety rules and keep up with: